jakebrehm/ezpz/lemons/README.md

 ## Why lemons?

-Originally intending to call this package *ezpz*, it was soon discovered that the name was already taken.
+Originally intending to call this package *ezpz*, it was soon discovered that the name had already been taken.
 Heartbroken, and with no other ideas for what to call this package, it felt like the world had ended.
+The feeling of dread and loss was devastating - debilitating, even.

-Then I had the idea: why not go back to the root of it all, the title of one of my earliest programs: *EZPZ Lemon Squeezy*.
-When life give you lemons, you squeeze them!
-A simple yet elegant title was there all along, yearning to represent this package; thus, the name *lemons* was born.
+Nonetheless, when life give you lemons, you squeeze them!
+Aha, an epiphany: why not go back to the root of it all, the title of one of my earliest programs: *EZPZ Lemon Squeezy*?
+A simple yet elegant title was there all along, yearning to represent this package and all it stood for; the darkness vanished as quickly as it came, and the name *lemons* was born.

 ## What does it do?